‘Twas battered and scarred,“The Old Violin” by Myra Brooks Welch

 Two pastors gone in the matter of 4 years.
 That is a lot for a church family to absorb and to keep the faith in the midst of such tragedy.
 But we did.
 I realized that to attend church because of the messenger was not the right thing to do.
 That was displacing my line of sight.

-But, he now is about to leave too, as we come to know a new lead pastor; And as bittersweet as that is, losing 3 pastors in less than four years, I know that the message they all preached was so much more precious and valuable than their mere presence in church every Sunday.
+And now we wait until we come to know a new lead pastor; And as bittersweet as that is, losing 2 pastors in less than four years, I know that the message they all preached was so much more precious and valuable than their mere presence in church every Sunday.
 I have learned to listen to not just the messenger but to hear the messages taught by the true Master of the messages; the Living Word.
 The one worthy of our worship and praise.
 God Himself.
 And I have grown so much closer to Him in the past several years than ever in my life.

 Pastors are extremely important to the health of the church and I believe they should be cherished and I am certain I will love our new lead pastor as much as the others; but they are just human like you and me and I have to remind myself of that.
 I will not place my faith in the persona they present but rather the message filtered through them by God.